 This focus on the role of lexical flexibility in discourse diverges significantly from existing literature in that it aims to understand the functional underpinnings of lexical flexibility rather than debate its existence, the universality of lexical categories, or the existence of a particular lexical category in a particular language.
-Instead, I begin with the fact that all languages have some lexemes that exhibit lexical flexibility to varying degrees, and that categorical distinctions between lexemes are more strongly and consistently expressed in some languages than others—facts which will be supported with empirical data in this dissertation.
-By first acknowledging the existence of lexical flexibility and its variability across languages, it becomes possible to make a first foray into investigating the function that lexical flexibility serves in discourse—a task which this dissertation sets out to accomplish.
+Instead, I begin with the fact that all languages have some lexemes that exhibit lexical flexibility to varying degrees, (Really?
+Looks like you’re citing Luuk on this.
+Want to add a sentence justifying this a bit more?) and that categorical distinctions between lexemes are more strongly and consistently expressed in some languages than others—facts which will be supported with empirical data in this dissertation.
+By first acknowledging the existence of lexical flexibility and its variability across languages, it becomes possible to make a first foray into investigating the functions that lexical flexibility serve in discourse—a task which this dissertation sets out to accomplish.

 The specific research questions asked by this dissertation are as follows: